Hot Shots! Part Deux: Box office

+Critical response

 Reviews for the film were mixed.
 Rotten Tomatoes gave it a score of 59% based on reviews from 34 critics with the consensus stating, "Audiences who enjoyed the first Hot Shots! will probably get tickled by this second helping, although the barrage of laughs miss more than they hit this time around".

 Roger Ebert noted that the film references such movies as Rambo III, Lady and the Tramp, and Apocalypse Now, as well as the fairy tale Goldilocks and the Three Bears.
 He concluded, "Movies like this are more or less impervious to the depredations of movie critics.
 Either you laugh, or you don't.
 I laughed."
 On At the Movies, Ebert's colleague Gene Siskel praised director Abrahams for taking the jokes "one level further" and packing the frame with sight gags.
 Ebert said he enjoyed the film immensely, but wondered if the "genre may be reaching the end of its reproductive cycle" more than a decade after Airplane!